-Super Simple Vegan Burrito Bowl!
+Super simple Vegan Burrito Bowl!
 So quick and easy it takes less than 20 minutes!
+Flavorful and customizable.
 Make this your go-to weeknight meal in a pinch!

 In a hurry?
 Low on funds?
 No worries – you can still have a delicious dinner!
 I have been eating this quick and easy vegan burrito bowl since long before I switched to a plant-based diet.